MmCopyVirtualMemory/Diablo/README.md

 Example of one of my more *nefarious* dlls being injected into a "protected" process and being used to draw the funny numbers on the screen:

 ![image](https://user-images.githubusercontent.com/88007716/231946158-f5d826dc-b383-40fe-98e1-80563ef6d7fb.png)

+# Conclusion
+Thanks for reading this massive wall of text.
+If you found this useful, learned something, or just enjoyed reading, don't hesitate to reach out to me and let me know about it!